 - Your cumulative GPA must be at least 2.0 by the time you leave for Florida or California. (a 1.999 is not acceptable).

 - In the semester prior to participation in the College Program, you must be registered for, and passing, at least two academic courses (excluding TRS courses) with a C or better grade.

-The Disney College Program is a paid-internship.
+Yes, the Disney College Program is a paid internship.
 You will work the equivalent of a full-time schedule so you must have full work availability.
 This means that you must be available days, nights, weekends, and holidays.
 Days include early morning and evenings and may include after midnight hours.
 Generally, students work between 30 and 40 hours a week and may have opportunities to pick up additional hours.
 During peak times you may be required to work as many as 60 or more hours per week.

-No, but you may find it helpful to have your own car.
+No, you will not need a car while participating in the Disney College Program, but you may find it helpful to have your own car.
 Otherwise, you will have to depend upon your friends to transport you to the places you wish to go.
 Bus service provided by Disney is available from your Florida housing complex to work daily, and at least once a week to a grocery store and a shopping mall.
 There is no charge for this service.

-You could be but it is not advisable.
+If earning credit, you could be but it is not advisable.
 To be full-time means that you would be enrolled in courses totaling twelve (12) credit hours.
 This would involve your taking an additional six (6) credit hours while at Disney.
 In addition to the MCC internship requirements (six credit hours), some students in the past have taken additional courses.
-This, unfortunately, has not worked out for some students because of the demands of their internship responsibilities.
+This, unfortunately, has not always worked out because of the demands of the internship responsibilities.

 If you are not accepted the first time you apply to Disney, you can apply again.
 A student in good standing may apply immediately when the next recruiting season begins.